 Apr 30, 2007 With the restoration of the Carol Lewis Morris '67 Skinner Organ complete, Lake Erie College names Mark Bell, Ph.D., the official college organist

-May 6, 2007 The Board of Directors renames the Manor House, located on the grounds of the George M. Humphrey Equestrian Center as "Victor House" in honor of President Victor's accomplishments during his first year in office.
+May 6, 2007 The Board of Directors renames the Manor House, at Morley Farm "Victor House" in honor of President Victor's accomplishments during his first year in office.

 May 24, 2007 Margaret Clark Morgan, Jack Slattery and Jack Turben are honored at the first Distinguished Citizen of the Western Reserve Awards Dinner.
 The College hosts the event, which is held at the Kirtland Country Club.

 Aug.
 21, 2007 Jack Slattery Field is dedicated.

 Sept.
 1, 2007 The Storm club football team holds its first game against the Central Canadian All Stars at Jack Britt Memorial Stadium.

 Sept.
 5, 2007 President Victor presents a State of the College address in Morley Music Building.

 Sept.
 21, 2007 Michael T. Victor is inaugurated as the 11th president of Lake Erie College.